firefox-devtools/debugger/README.md

 debugger.html is a hackable debugger for modern times, built from the ground up using [React][react] and [Redux][redux].
 It is designed to be approachable, yet powerful.
 And it is engineered to be predictable, understandable, and testable.

 [Mozilla][mozilla] created this debugger for use in the [Firefox][mozilla-firefox] Developer Tools.
 And we've purposely created this project in Github, using modern toolchains.
-We hope to not only to create a great debugger that works with the [Firefox](https://wiki.mozilla.org/Remote_Debugging_Protocol) and [Chrome Remote Debug Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/1-1/) but development community that can embed this debugger in your own projects with tools like [NPM](http://npmjs.com/).
+We hope to not only to create a great debugger that works with the [Firefox](https://wiki.mozilla.org/Remote_Debugging_Protocol) and [Chrome Debugging Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/1-1/) but development community that can embed this debugger in your own projects with tools like [NPM](http://npmjs.com/).

 <!-- _headline screenshots_ -->